ITPNYU/code-of-music-ml/README.md

 # code-of-music-ml
-This repository holds ML examples and tutorials created for the Code of Music class at ITP NYU
+ML examples and tutorials for the ITP Code of Music course